The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Abstract

 \section{Abstract}

-We investigate medium-induced modifications to jet substructure observables that characterize hard splitting patterns in central Pb-Pb collisions at the top energy of the Large Hadron Collider (LHC).
+We investigate medium-induced modifications to jet substructure observables that characterize hard components in central Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV.
 Using a multistage Monte Carlo simulation of in-medium jet shower evolution, we explore flavor-dependent medium effects through simulations of inclusive and $\gamma$-tagged jets.
-The results show that quark jets undergo a non-monotonic modification compared to gluon jets in observables such as the Pb-Pb to $p$-$p$ ratio of the Soft Drop prong angle $r_g$, the relative prong transverse momentum $k_{T,g}$ and the groomed mass $m_g$ distributions.
-Due to this non-monotonic modification, $\gamma$-tagged jets, enriched in quark jets, provide surprisingly clear signals of medium-induced structural modifications, distinct from effects dominated by selection bias.
-This work highlights the potential of hard substructures in $\gamma$-tagged jets as powerful tools for probing the jet-medium interactions in high-energy heavy-ion collisions.
+The results show that quark jets undergo a nonmonotonic modification compared with gluon jets in observables such as the Pb-Pb to $p$-$p$ ratio of the soft drop prong angle $r_g$, the relative prong transverse momentum $k_{T,g}$, and the groomed mass $m_g$ distributions.
+Due to this nonmonotonic modification, $\gamma$-tagged jets, enriched in quark jets, provide surprisingly clear signals of medium-induced structural modifications, distinct from effects dominated by selection bias.
+Further systematic studies demonstrate that these effects are dominated by recoil medium response.
+This work highlights the potential of hard substructures in $\gamma$-tagged jets as powerful tools for probing the jet-medium interactions in high-energy heavy-ion collisions, in particular by enabling detailed investigations of jet-medium parton scatterings via their associated medium response.
 All simulations for $\gamma$-tagged jet analyses carried out in this paper used triggered events containing at least one hard photon, which highlights the utility of these observables for future Bayesian analysis.